 Extra Credit: Students may earn up to a total of three points of extra credit to be added at the end of the semester to their lowest assignment grade.
-Extra credit is earned through confirmed participation in various activities related to literature and writing.
-For example, a student whose attendance is verified at a MCTC production or at a MC poetry or fiction reading will earn one point for each activity.
+Extra credit is earned through confirmed participation in various activities related to language, literature, and writing.
+In December, Moravian will host the Undergraduate Conference in Medieval and Early Modern Studies; a student who submits a paper for the conference, assists with the conference, or attends the conference will earn one point.
+Or, for instance, a student whose attendance is verified at a MCTC production or a MC poetry or fiction reading will earn one point for each activity.
 Attendance at performances and readings at other Lehigh Valley institutions may also be eligible for extra credit.
 Similarly, any student for whom submission of creative work to Manuscript or other literary journal is verified will earn one point.
 Also, any student for whom a session with the Writing Center is verified will earn one point.
 Total extra credit may not exceed three points.
 One hundred points is the maximum total for the course.